-Forensic Gait Comparison and Analysis
+Forensic Gait Analysis and Forensic Gait Comparison

-Criminal gait comparison or forensic gait analysis (as it is commonly called) involves evaluation of the distinct features gait (or the manner in which a suspect walks) and comparing those gait features to those of a criminal walking (often captured on surveillance video footage or CCTV).
+Criminal gait comparison or forensic gait analysis (as it is commonly called) involves evaluation of the distinct features gait (or the manner in which a suspect or person walks) and comparing those gait features to those of a criminal walking (often captured on surveillance video footage or CCTV).

 As a forensic podiatrist, Dr. Nirenberg is one of a few forensic gait experts in the United States (USA) who has expertise linking (and unlinking) criminals captured on video walking or running to that of suspects by comparing distinct features of their gait (how they walk or run).